shalzz/newgaia/docs/vision/1-intro.md

 of it's impact and ideals into a modern way of collecting, computing and presenting.

-We need a Dharmic Index, an index that measures progress and interdependence across different aspect such as:
+We need a Dharmic Index, a metric that measures progress and interdependence across different aspect such as:

 * Material Comfort